Pounamu is much more than a souvenir because it has a treasured spiritual significance.

-Pounamu is found only in the South Island.
-Because of this, the South island was originally named Te Wāhi Pounamu (the place of pounamu), but over time this name changed to Te Wai Pounamu (the greenstone waters).
+Also known as greenstone or NZ jade, pounamu is found only in the South Island.
+The South island was originally named Te Wāhi Pounamu (the place of pounamu), but over time this name changed to Te Wai Pounamu (the greenstone waters).

 The jade fragments that break off and roll down the river to the sea are known as Waitaiki’s children.

-Please note that any Pounamu found elsewhere cannot be taken — you can only fossick on the beach.
+Please note that while fossicking is permitted on the beach, any pounamu found elsewhere cannot be taken away.